 Date, Almond and Clementine Christmas Stollen

-I have a special affection for marzipan and almonds,so at every opportunity to create something containing either one of these will be grabbed with both hands.
+I adore almonds in all shapes and styles and marzipan is in my opinion food for the gods.
+Especially a good quality marzipan.
+So at every opportunity to create a recipe using either one of these will be grabbed with both hands.
 With Christmas just a few weeks away I thought it’s the perfect time for me to make one of my favourite Christmas celebration recipes.
 As per usual I like to be different and gave this stollen recipe the true British larder twist and experience.

 Instead of using candied orange and lemon zest I used fresh clementine zest and I replaced the glace cherries with dates and together with the raisins I soaked these in strong Earl Grey tea.